- Written by Dr.Mehmet Demircioglu

 Why Does My Hairline Look Uneven After a Hair Transplant?

-I receive this question very often, especially from patients who are staring at day two, day eight, or week two photos and suddenly feel their stomach drop.
+I receive this question very often from patients who are staring at day two, day eight, or week two photos and suddenly feel their stomach drop.
 They look at the mirror, tilt the phone slightly, and become convinced that one side of the hairline is higher, straighter, heavier, or more irregular than the other.
+If the issue is not only hairline height after a hair transplant or symmetry, wrong hair direction after a hair transplant should be evaluated separately.

-I understand that reaction very well.
+That reaction makes sense.
 The hairline frames the face, so even a small difference can feel emotionally much bigger than it really is.

-In some patients, what they are seeing is early healing, temporary swelling, scabs, lighting, camera angle, or the normal irregularity that helps a hairline look human.
+Giving a patient a lazy answer is not acceptable here.
+In some patients, what they are seeing is early healing or the normal irregularity that helps a hairline look human.
 In other patients, the concern is more justified because the agreed design was not followed properly, the left and right sides were not balanced carefully enough, or the clinic treated the face framing zone like a routine technical job instead of a surgical design decision.

-This is one reason I tell patients to judge healing with patience, but to judge planning with seriousness.
+Patients should judge healing with patience and planning with seriousness.
 If you understand that difference, you are much less likely to panic for the wrong reason and much more likely to notice the right red flag.

 Good aftercare also matters here, because healing changes can distort what you think you are looking at.
 If the early period is handled badly, confusion becomes even worse.